chandanhpcic/docs/source/manual/nat.rst

 ..
 Note:

-   In OPNsense, this feature is also used to implement transparent proxies.
+   In Reticen8, this feature is also used to implement transparent proxies.
 A connection needs to be forwarded to a daemon (listening on localhost), which then tries to get the original destination IP from the `/dev/pf` device.

    For example, a transparent proxy that handles HTTP traffic needs a rule that forwards traffic from TCP port 80,